mntknwr/MOVIE-RECOMMENDATION-SYSTEM-WITH-SENTIMENT-ANALYSIS/Notebook/readme.txt

-These are the preprocessing(.pynb) files.
+These are the preprocessing(.ipynb) files.